gravitee-io/gravitee-api-management/gravitee-apim-cypress/README.md

-# Integration tests with Cypress
+# Gravitee APIM e2e

 This folder contains the integration tests of Gravitee.io API Management.

-They are based on Cypress and can be run against a locally running APIM Rest API.
+They are based on Cypress and Jest and can be run against a locally running APIM Rest API.

 ## Getting Started